sang-w00/VLM-R1/README.md

 ## 🗞️ Update
+- **`2025-03-20`**: We achieved SOTA results on OVDEval with our RL-based model, outperforming SFT baselines and specialized object detection models.
+Read our [blog post](https://om-ai-lab.github.io/2025_03_20.html) for details on how reinforcement learning enhances object detection performance.
 - **`2025-03-17`**: Our VLM-R1 Math model reaches the top of the Open-Compass Math Leaderboard (under 4B parameters).
 We have released the [checkpoint](https://huggingface.co/omlab/VLM-R1-Qwen2.5VL-3B-Math-0305).
 - **`2025-03-15`**: We support multi-image input data.
 Check the format of multi-image input [here](#for-your-own-data).
 We also provide an example of multi-image script [run_grpo_gui.sh](src/open-r1-multimodal/run_scripts/run_grpo_gui.sh), see [here](#for-your-own-data) for details.
 - **`2025-03-13`**: We support InternVL for GRPO.
 See [run_grpo_rec_internvl.sh](src/open-r1-multimodal/run_scripts/run_grpo_rec_internvl.sh) for details.
 The annotation json files used in InternVL are [here](https://huggingface.co/datasets/omlab/VLM-R1/resolve/main/rec_jsons_internvl.zip).
 If you want to add your new model, please refer to [How to add a new model](assets/add_new_model.md).